-- 3.11.
-In conjunction with staff at the donor hospital the SNOD will ensure that operating facilities for the retrieval operation and for the safe transfer of the donor to theatre have been arranged. - 3.12.
-The SNOD will maintain a presence in theatre to ensure continued co-ordination of the retrieval process. - 3.13.
-The SNOD should adhere to SOP5499 Theatre Manual for Deceased Organ Donors ensuring that it is agreed prior to surgery commencing who will take responsibility for sample collection, for the correct packaging and labelling of organs and samples retrieved for transplant.
-Organ boxes must be clearly labelled with the full hospital address including postcode (no abbreviations) and agreed drop off point. - 3.14.
-The SNOD will ensure that appropriate consent/authorisation has been ascertained and recorded for the removal of individual organs prior to organ retrieval and that the retrieving surgeons have completed the peri-op section of the Retrieval Check List on DonorPath (or FRM4135 NHSBT Surgical Safety Checklist if DonorPath is unavailable), checked the identification of the donor, the consent/authorisation form and all other relevant documentation before commencing the retrieval operation.
+- 3.11 In conjunction with staff at the donor hospital the SNOD will ensure that operating facilities for the retrieval operation and for the safe transfer of the donor to theatre have been arranged. - 3.12 The SNOD will maintain a presence in theatre to ensure continued co-ordination of the retrieval process. - 3.13 The SNOD should adhere to SOP5499 Theatre Manual for Deceased Organ Donors ensuring that it is agreed prior to surgery commencing who will take responsibility for sample collection, for the correct packaging and labelling of organs and samples retrieved for transplant. - 3.14 The SNOD will ensure that appropriate consent/authorisation has been ascertained and recorded for the removal of individual organs prior to organ retrieval and that the retrieving surgeons have completed the peri-op section of the Retrieval Check List on DonorPath (or FRM4135NHSBT Surgical Safety Checklist if DonorPath is unavailable), checked the identification of the donor, the consent/authorisation form and all other relevant documentation before commencing the retrieval operation. - 3.15 The SNOD must ensure that the pre-theatre section of the Retrieval Check List on DonorPath (or FRM4135 NHSBT Surgical Safety Checklist if DonorPath is unavailable) is completed before the start of the retrieval operation. - 3.16 The SNOD must confirm there are dedicated personnel to communicate the cross-clamp time with the transplant centre receiving the organs at the earliest opportunity after cross-clamp has occurred. - 3.17 The SNOD will record all the necessary key time points required for each of the organ specific donor record forms, including the time that each organ was removed from the operative field and placed in cold solution. - 3.18 The SNOD will ensure that the donor information has been fully completed on Donor Path.
+It is the SNOD's responsibility to legibly record the donor demographics on the HTA Organ Specific forms.

-- 3.15.
-The SNOD must ensure that the pre-theatre section of the Retrieval Check List on DonorPath (or FRM4135 NHSBT Surgical Safety Checklist if DonorPath is unavailable) is completed before the start of the retrieval operation. - 3.16.
-The SNOD must confirm there are dedicated personnel to communicate the cross-clamp time with the transplant centre receiving the organs at the earliest opportunity after cross-clamp has occurred. - 3.17.
-The SNOD will record all the necessary key time points required for each of the organ specific donor record forms, including the time that each organ was removed from the operative field and placed in cold solution. - 3.18.
-The SNOD will ensure that the donor information has been fully completed on Donor Path.
-It is the SNOD's responsibility to legibly record the donor demographics on the HTA Organ Specific forms. - 3.19.
-The SNOD will liaise with recipient centres to keep them informed about the progress of the retrieval process including cross-clamp times and alert them when the organs are dispatched from the donor hospital. - 3.20.
-The SNOD must document in the patient's medical records a note for the pathologist stating:
+- 3.19 The SNOD will liaise with recipient centres to keep them informed about the progress of the retrieval process including cross-clamp times and alert them when the organs are dispatched from the donor hospital. - 3.20 The SNOD must document in the patient's medical records a note for the pathologist stating: